mpdairy/elm-argspec/README.md

 ```

 There is also `withArgString`, and you can make your own `with____Arg`
+functions using `withXArg`.
+All you have to do is supply a function
+that converts a `String` to a `Maybe` of some other type.
-function using `withXArg`.
-For instance, you might want to make a
+For instance, you might want to make a `withBoolArg` function:
-`withBoolArg` function:

 ```elm
 withBoolArg : WithXArg Bool b